Inference on the structure of gene regulatory networks: Novel related mathematical results

 \section{Novel related mathematical results}

 In this section, each subsection contains a novel mathematical method that will be used to infer GRN structures in certain scenarios.
 At the end of each subsection, there is an ``A/I Remark'' that explains how to determine whether an identified regulatory relation is activation or inhibition.
+In Section \ref{imp}, these methods are implemented and evaluated on simulated data.